Jambo's Complete Guide to Stakeholder Relationship Management Software

 - You need to track engagement with stakeholders to fulfil corporate social responsibility mandates or to align with your sustainability requirements and reporting

-11. How Do You Pick an SRM?
+11. How Do You Pick Stakeholder Relationship Management (SRM) Software?

 - Goals: Define your project and engagement goals and evaluate a software’s ability to achieve these goals